UzL-PrivSec/clustering-evaluation/README.md

 python3 plotting/<Figure>
 ```
 ## Misc
-- To create figure 1 and table2, the experiment KOpt only needs to be run once.
+- To create Figure 1 and Table 2, the experiment KOpt only needs to be run once.
 - Currently, *start.sh* performs all runs sequentially.
 However, the runs can also be parallelised to speed up the experiments.